 Carnegie Mellon University ("University") has adopted the following Information Security Policy ("Policy") as a measure to protect the confidentiality, integrity and availability of Institutional Data as well as any Information Systems that store, process or transmit Institutional Data.

-This Policy applies to all faculty, staff and third-party Agents of the University as well as any other University affiliate who is authorized to access Institutional Data.
+This Policy applies to all faculty, staff and third-party Agents of the University as well as any other University affiliate, including students, who are authorized to access Institutional Data.

 This Policy will be reviewed by the University's Information Security Office every 5 years or as deemed appropriate based on changes in technology or regulatory requirements.

 Violations of this Policy may result in suspension or loss of the violator's use privileges, with respect to Institutional Data and University owned Information Systems.
 Additional administrative sanctions may apply up to and including termination of employment or contractor status with the University.
 Civil, criminal and equitable remedies may apply.

-Exceptions to this Policy must be approved by the Information Security Office, under the guidance of the Executive Steering Committee on Computing ("ESCC"), and formally documented.
+Exceptions to this Policy must be approved by the Information Security Office and formally documented.
 Policy exceptions will be reviewed on a periodic basis for appropriateness.